Moody’s just the way I like him…

 Gittering about having the hots for Hank Moody, the protagonist of Californication.

 Californication | Official Trailer (Season 1) | David Duchovny SHOWTIME Series, SHOWTIME and photos © Showtime

 Last year, I told you all about my soft spot for J.R.
 Ewing from TVs Dallas (1978-91).
 This year the object of my affection is Hank Moody.
-Hank Moody is the lead character of Californication (2007-14), an American adult drama-comedy series (which I’ve seen its entirety, so there may be a few wee spoilers in this post).
+Hank Moody is the lead character of Californication (2007-14), an American adult drama-comedy series (which I’ve seen in its entirety, so there may be a few wee spoilers in this post).

-This character who on watching him in Californication‘s first episode comes over initially as a bit of a cad and a bounder, and certainly not the type of man your mother would approve of.
+This character when watching him in Californication‘s first episode comes over initially as a bit of a cad and a bounder, and certainly not the type of man your mother would approve of.
 But as we learn more about him, over time, a different man is revealed.
 Hank is played with great comic panache by David Duchovny throughout the show’s run.

 Also throughout the series, Duchovny is supported fantastically with some great on-screen rapport and chemistry from a supporting cast primarily led by Natascha McElhone, Pamela Adlon and Evan Handler.
 There are also a few famous TV, music and film names to be spotted in the cast including Kathleen Turner, Rob Lowe, Amber Heard and Rick Springfield.
 Numerous cameos add to the fun.

 In episode 1, we learn 40 years old plus, Hank was a successful writer, however, now has writer’s block and a drinking problem.
 Later, we learn he also occasionally takes unprescribed drugs.
 Hank’s writer’s block developed after the content of his best-selling and much-praised book God Hates Us All, was diluted and changed for the worse.
 As to his dismay, it’s been turned into an awful romantic comedy called A Crazy Little Thing Called Love starring Tom Cruise and Katie Holmes.
 And this a film he hates with a passion.